xibosignage/xibo-manual/source/en/scheduling_events.md

 This functionality is useful for displaying temporary/important notices for overriding a schedule for a specific Event without having to make any changes to your existing schedule or cancelling Layouts/Campaigns that would be running at that time.
 {/tip}

+### Maximum Plays per Hour

+{feat}Max Plays per Hour|v3{/feat}

+Available from CMS v3.3.0 set a number in this field to limit the amount of times this Event is shown per hour on Displays.
+Leave as the default 0 for unlimited plays.

 ### Run at CMS Time

 When selected, the Event will play at the time determined by the **CMS** rather than using the local display time.